Achieve your potential at UC

 Of course, earning good grades and taking challenging courses strengthen any UC application.

-But beyond grades and test scores, we want to see well-rounded students who have made the most of their opportunities.
+But beyond grades, we want to see well-rounded students who have made the most of their opportunities.

 What do we look for?